Search MyCCP

 • Academic or Time Amnesty

-Occasionally, due to student volume, Virtual Drop-In might be locked to allow counselors to work with students already in line.
+Occasionally, due to student volume, virtual drop-in might be locked to allow counselors to work with students already in line.
 If the room is locked, we have reached the maximum number of students for that day, and you will have to attend the next session.

 Regional Centers

-Email for drop-in hours
+Northeast Regional Center (NERC) Room 102 Email counselingatnerc@ccp.edu for In-Person drop-in hours

 Counselors can assist you in these areas: